This article will provide the details of the F-1 visa, its requirements, application process, and what you can and cannot do if you have this visa.

 If you, for example find a job that requires a different type of visa, other than F-1, then you are also eligible to change status.
 You just need to work through the instructions of U.S Citizenship and Immigration Services (USCIS) and your employer or other petitioner.

 Even though you have proved that you have strong ties to your home country, if you want to apply for a Green Card, you are allowed to do so on an F-1 visa.
 It is a complicated procedure, though.
 You must either self petition as a person with extraordinary abilities, get married in the U.S or prove that you will invest $500,000 in the U.S economy.

 If these are not feasible for you, but you still want to remain in the U.S, the easiest way is to change status into a different type of visa such as an H-1B visa and have your employer sponsor you.

 Working as an F-1 Student

-As an F-1 student, you may work for short periods of time, since your visa is a student and not a work visa.
+You may work as an F-1 student but only for short periods of time, since your visa is a student and not a work visa.
 You are allowed to work part time on campus while school is in session and full time during breaks.
 If you want to work outside of campus, you have two options.